gloriafung/boutique-management/README.md

 # boutique-management
 currently a work in progress

-a boutique management system for organizing inventory, orders, and more using Python and MySQL!
+a boutique management system for organizing inventory, orders, and more, using Python and MySQL!

 future development:
+- build a graphical user interface
-- add a GUI
+- add more features to manipulate/get/update the data